Rewa district: Demographics

 Hinduism is majority religion in Rewa district with 95.93% followers.
 Islam is second most popular religion of Rewa with approximately 3.61% following it.
 Christianity is followed by 0.08%, Jainism by 0.03%, Sikhism by 0.04% and Buddhism by 0.04%.
 Around 0.01% stated 'Other Religion', approximately 0.26% stated 'No Particular Religion'.

 At the time of the 2011 census, 65.01% of the population spoke Bagheli and 34.34% Hindi as their first language.

 Governance

-Rewa district, itself Rewa Lok Sabha constituency is divided into following 8 Vidhan Sabha (Legislative assembly) Constituencies:
+Rewa district, itself the Rewa Lok Sabha constituency, is divided into following 8 Vidhan Sabha (Legislative assembly) Constituencies: